 Mark Doyle discusses the 'The Method' at our Future Leaders of Finance event with GAAPweb.

-Last night Mark Doyle took to the stage to discuss 'The Method' at our Future Leaders of Finance event with GAAPweb.
+Mark Doyle took to the stage to discuss 'The Method' at our Future Leaders of Finance event with GAAPweb.
 The evening was opened by Divisional Director of Reed Finance Robert Russell, who without further ado, introduced The Method as "the best training course I have ever been on."

-So what is The Method?
+What is The Method?

 The method is a unique three step performance training programme, drawing on the techniques of method actors, that promises to 'measurably improve performance' at work in a number of areas including personal impact, presentation skills, leadership and more.
 Although Mark was quick to assure the crowd, despite the session's theatrical origins, "We are not going to pretend to be trees."